Louis Cook: French and Indian War

 Cook lived in the Mohawk village of Kahnawake.
 He fought with the Mohawk nation on the side of the French against the British in the French and Indian War, the North American front of the Seven Years' War.
 A friend and minister, Eleazer Williams, later wrote that Cook was at the battle against the Braddock expedition in 1755 (the Braddock party included the young George Washington), and served under General Montcalm at the Battle of Fort Oswego in 1756.
 The same year, he was wounded in a skirmish with Rogers' Rangers near Fort Ticonderoga.

 Cook was given his first command in the 1758 Battle of Carillon, where he was praised by General Montcalm.
 He was also present at the Battle of Sainte-Foy in 1760, serving under the Chevalier de Levis.

 Following the war, Cook returned to Caughnawaga and married Marie-Charlotte.
 As he never fully accepted the British victory and found his homeland increasingly overrun by American colonists, he moved with his family to Akwesasne, a Mohawk village along the St. Lawrence River in what was then Quebec.

 American Revolution

 Although the Mohawk and three other of the Iroquois nations sided with the British during the American Revolution, hoping to expel the colonists from their lands, Cook allied with the Thirteen Colonies, as did the Oneida and Tuscarora.
 As early as 1775, he offered his services to General George Washington.
 Cook returned in January 1776 with a group to meet with Philip Schuyler in Albany and with Washington and John Adams at Cambridge, Massachusetts.
 Cook was with Benedict Arnold on his expedition into Quebec, when he was already known as "Colonel Louis."
 Washington met again with Cook in 1776.

+John Adams who saw the Natives at Cambridge said Colonel Louis ,” spoke English and French as well as Indian.”[1]Louis Cook was present at the siege at Fort Stanwix which resulted in a Patriot Victory.
+A story that illustrates Cook’s fierceness as a fighter was that“ Lous Atayutaghranghta noticed that an enemy Indian was a crack shot.
+When the warrior next rose to take aim, Louis fired.
+That fell will do no more harm.”[1]
+Declared Louis, who went to take the dead man’s scalp.
+Colonel Cook was a man of action who could be relied upon especially by the likes of our founding Fathers such as George Washington and John Adams.[2][2]General Washington even referred to Colonel Louis as ,” our friend.”
+General Washington was also relieved to hear that Colonel Louis had ,” returned safely from a mission.”